jeraldrich/blog/docs/about_me.rst

 The kindling of knowledge fuels the furnace of imagination.

-Rhythmic clicks and clacks spark calculated keystrokes that forge the thinker’s visual picture and supporting logical structures, into a blueprint of monotyped characters and mathematical symbols.
+Rhythmic clicks and clacks spark calculated keystrokes that forge the thinker’s visual picture and it's logical structures, into a blueprint of monotyped characters and mathematical symbols.

 With bloodshot eyes and a deep exhale, the last detail is scribed.
 The logical blueprint ready for mass production, is pressed by the computer, into a long series of 0’s and 1’s instructions for other machines to simply read and replay.